Skip to content

 Digital Water and AI in Kuwait

-Summary Insight: Kuwait is progressively adopting smart digital water management and Artificial Intelligence to improve the performance of a system that, like other Gulf states, depends heavily on desalinated water and faces rising climate and demand pressures.
-By expanding smart metering, strengthening SCADA-based operational control, and preparing to apply AI for predictive maintenance, anomaly‑based leak detection, and real‑time demand forecasting, Kuwait can follow peers such as Bahrain and Muscat in building a data‑driven, climate‑aware utility model that is replicable across MENA growth cities.
+Summary Insight: Kuwait is progressively adopting digital water management and Artificial Intelligence to improve the performance of a water system that depends heavily on desalination and faces rising climate, energy, and demand pressures.
+Expanding smart metering, strengthening operational control, and integrating customer and network data can provide the foundation for predictive maintenance, anomaly-based leak detection, real-time demand forecasting, and more efficient infrastructure planning.

 Target Audience

-• Utility Executives: Mapping Kuwait’s digital water starting point against regional leaders to prioritise smart metering, SCADA integration, and AI pilots.
+• Utility Executives & System Operators: Assess Kuwait’s digital water starting point and prioritise smart metering, operational integration, predictive maintenance, and advanced loss-management capabilities.

 Report Deliverables